NLCaceres/my-portfolio/react-client/README.md

 - RPG-based Homepage to reduce wall of text feeling

 ## Recent Changes
-- Main App Component now in Hook Functional Component form
-  - Still need to do PostList & Carousel then can add in React Router Hooks
+- All Components now Functional + Hook based.
+No longer Class based!
 - Handle Railway changes
 - Bootstrap 5 + React-Bootstrap 2 migration
   - Use more CSS Modules when possible to reduce the # of times props.viewWidth is prop drilled